 As well as the flagship World University Rankings, THE has drawn on its rich database to create a series of spin-off rankings, offering deeper insights into a wider range of universities against a wider range of missions, and providing students with even greater resources.

 The THE BRICS & Emerging Economies Rankings use the same comprehensive range of 13 performance indicators as the overall World University Rankings, but the indicator weightings have been carefully recalibrated to better suit universities in developing countries.
 Less weight is given to research excellence, reflecting less mature research systems in many developing nations, and more weight is given to industry links and international outlook.

 The THE World Reputation Rankings employ the world’s largest invitation-only academic opinion survey to provide the definitive list of the top 100 most powerful global university brands.
 The reputation league table is based on nothing more than subjective judgement – but it is the considered expert judgement of senior, published academics – the people best placed to know the most about excellence in our universities.
 And reputation is powerful – it is the currency of global higher education, helping universities to attract top-quality staff and funding, and it is the number one consideration for international students when deciding where to study.

-The THE 150 Under 50 Rankings cover the world’s top 150 universities under 50 years old.
+The THE Young University Rankings cover the world’s top universities under 50 years old.
 It provides a glimpse into the future, showcasing not those institutions with centuries of history, but the rising stars that show great potential.
-The table employs the same 13 separate indicators as the THE World University Rankings, but the 150 Under 50 Rankings 2016 methodology has been carefully recalibrated to reflect the special characteristics of younger universities, giving less weight to subjective indicators of academic reputation.
+The table employs the same 13 separate indicators as the THE World University Rankings, but the Young University Rankings 2016 methodology has been carefully recalibrated to reflect the special characteristics of younger universities, giving less weight to subjective indicators of academic reputation.